bmanders716/bmanders716.github.io/cookbook.md

 Savoury Roast.

-_Ingredients_--1Ω†lb. of rump or beefsteak, cut thin.
+_Ingredients_--1Ì†¨b. of rump or beefsteak, cut thin.
                Some veal, or sage-and-onion, stuffing.
-               æ†oz. of flour.
+               Ó†Øz. of flour.
                1 cup of boiling water.

 _Method._--Lay the stuffing on the steak, roll it round it, and tie it